nafisk/Scheme-Advanced-Logic-Interpreter/README.md

 CSc 335
 Spring 2022

-All parts are due by Sunday, May 22, at 23:59.
+All parts are due by ***Sunday, May 22, at 23:59***.
 I ask that each team submit a single document containing the developments, proofs and working code, along with tests and the demo requested in Part 3.

 ---

 ### Part 1

-Design a data type suitable for representing infix propositions, as described in my notes for Class 19.
+- [ ] Design a data type suitable for representing infix propositions, as described in my notes for Class 19.
+- [ ] Proofs

+- [ ] Input Proposition: ^
+- [ ] Input Proposition: v
+- [ ] Input Proposition: -
+- [ ] Input Proposition: =>

+Returns the local equivalent proposition of using ^ and - only in infix notation.

 Give a complete specification and development (including a proof) for a program which inputs a proposition which uses and (^), or (v), not (-) and implies (=>) and which returns a logically equivalent proposition